Damsel in Defense is a unique MLM company that offers self defense products like pepper spray, keychain alarms, and stun guns.

 Hmm.
 So unless you’re a marketing veteran and won’t have any kind of learning curve, you’re running the risk of losing your progress at all times.
-That sucks.

 There’s emphasis here on being active with your sales so you don’t have your recruits cut.
 The compensation plan is a little muddled but seems to have actual structure, so you’re not pitching in without any kind of ladder.
 There’s not a great deal of information about training though, even on their host page, which is a little unnerving considering you’re teaching people how to use a stun gun.